Rohan-Ananth/attentiontooltest/README.md

-# Study Calendar — Soft Timer
+# TideTrack: Study Calendar — Soft Timer

 ## What it does
 A Chrome extension that tracks how productively you spend your study sessions.